RealNobser/BetterDuinoFirmwareV4/README.md

 https://github.com/nhutchison/MarcDuinoClient

-***MarcDuinoFirmwareV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
-So if you have any questions about MarcDuino Firmware V4 don't ask any of them!***
+***BetterDuinoFirmwareV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
+So if you have any questions about BetterDuino Firmware V4 don't ask any of them!***

 Nevertheless: Read and understand, how the boards work, why there is a master and a slave board, how the boards are connected ->